 Nymphs: Like many true bugs, nymphs of this species look like smaller adults.
 They do not have fully developed wings in the nymphal stage and have much shorter abdomens.
 They can also be more uniform in color.
 Often, their pronotum is not darker than the rest of the body like in the adults.

-Adults: Adults of this species have a pale tan head and legs.
+Adults: The most easily identifiable feature of insects in the Notonectid family are their long hind legs that they use to propel themselves in the water.
+Adults of this species have a pale tan head and legs.
 The pronotum is darker than the head and the elytra can be a range of tan colors.
 The eyes are larger and dark red in color.